janpolowinski/dswarm-temporary-docu/Home.md

 [[enlarge figure|img/dswarm-architecture.png]]
 [[img/dswarm-architecture.png]]

+The HTTP API provided by the controller module is [[Swagger|https://github.com/wordnik/swagger-ui]]-compliant  and hence can be explored via the Swagger UI.
+This is very convenient way to explore the back end's functionality.

 ## Requirements
 anything that is needed to run the software. anything that is preventing the software from running.